Small Business Grants for Veterans

 One of the most common fears for all entrepreneurs is the lack of capital.
 Whether you’re a newly launched startup or you’ve been running your company for 20 years, financing remains a primary concern for anyone serious about seeing their enterprise grow.

-For military veterans, this concern is even more pronounced due to inherent difficulty in transitioning to civilian life while also engaging in the stressful world of business management and entrepreneurship.
+For military veterans, this concern is even more pronounced due to the inherent difficulty in transitioning to civilian life while also engaging in the stressful world of business management and entrepreneurship.

-According to 2016 census data, nearly 7.2 percent of small businesses in the U.S. are owned by former military, and vets who seek funding alternatives that don’t require to be repaid often avoid some of the early pitfalls of starting your own company.
+According to a 2016 census data, nearly 7.2 percent of small businesses in the U.S. are owned by former military, and vets who seek funding alternatives that don’t require to be repaid often avoid some of the early pitfalls of starting your own company.
 The less debt accrued or outstanding loans required to begin or maintain their business allows veterans more opportunity to focus on managing their companies and optimizing their products and services.

 What Types of Grants Are Available?

 If you or someone you know has served in the U.S. military, there are small business grants for veterans available to help jump start your career as an entrepreneur.
 Consider the following small business grants created specifically for veterans in your search for funding to start or grow your business.

 One of the first resources a small business owning veteran can seek out for training and financing is their local Veteran Business Outreach Center.
 Managed by the Small Business Administration in D.C., but located in 15 centers across the country, it is a first-rate tool for veterans looking to transition to civilian life within an entrepreneurship program.

 The centers offer access to management courses, market research, and qualified referrals to independent grants for vets interested in opening a business or franchise.

 Not your traditional grant program, the HCC Veteran Entrepreneurship Training (VET) Program offers small business owners who have served in the U.S. military access to angel investors and funding partnerships they might not otherwise be able to connect within their chosen industry.